Orlida/NVD-Cloning/README.md

 Hi everyone!
-This project is not yet success.
-However, this project is on the process at checking whether there are users on the storage for login system.
-Regex checking and other site pages are not finish yet.
+This project is not yet complete.
+However, it is currently in the process of checking whether there are users in the database for the login system.
+Regex validation and other site pages are not finished yet.